Schwerkolt-Creekside Walk

 Before you begin, take a moment to notice where you are.
 Yarran Dheran is a 7.4-hectare bushland reserve on the southern bank of Mullum Mullum Creek.
 It is one of the rare remnants of valley heathy forest remaining in urban Melbourne.

-Notice the air on your skin, the quality of the light, the sounds around you.
+Notice the air on your skin, the quality of the light, and the sounds around you.
 Even brief time outdoors can be beneficial.
 Research suggests that as little as ten minutes in nature can help reduce stress and improve mood and focus.

 Buddha once said, “Be where you are; otherwise, you will miss your life.”